-When it comes to state gun laws, ownership restrictions can vary widely from state to state.
+When it comes to state gun laws and gun rights, ownership restrictions can vary widely from state to state.
 Virginia gun control laws prohibit the ownership of sawed-off shotguns, machine guns, and silencers, and also restrict who is permitted to own guns.
 For example, individuals convicted of a felony or who are subject to a protective order may not own or purchase guns.

-Virginia gun laws protect residents’ constitutional rights to bear arms, while prohibiting people from bringing guns into certain areas or discharging a firearm in an unsafe or knowingly harmful way.
-Common areas where guns are prohibited or restricted for citizens include
+Virginia gun laws protect residents’ constitutional rights to bear arms.
+They also prohibiting people from bringing guns into certain areas or discharging a firearm in an unsafe or knowingly harmful way.
+Common areas where guns are prohibited or restricted for citizens include:

 - Air carrier terminals, unless traveling (see FAA guidelines)